About AWS accounts in AWS Control Tower

 You also can specify an existing AWS account as an AWS Control Tower security or logging account, during the initial landing zone setup process.
 This option eliminates the need for AWS Control Tower to create new, shared accounts.
 (This is a one-time selection.)

-For more information about the shared accounts and their associated resources, see What Are the Shared Accounts?
+For more information about the shared accounts and their associated resources, see Resources created in the shared accounts.

 Management account